 Author Spotlight: Laini Taylor Discusses DREAMS OF GODS & MONSTERS, Movie Adaptation News, Writing Influences & more!

-We recently had the privilege of sitting down for an interview with Laini Taylor at the LA Times Book Festival, and she was incredibly charming and humble and gracious as she discussed finishing her Daughter of Smoke & Bone series, what’s new on the film adaptation front, and her writing influences.
+We recently had the privilege of sitting down for an interview with Laini Taylor at the San Diego Comic Con, and she was incredibly charming and humble and gracious as she discussed finishing her Daughter of Smoke & Bone series, what’s new on the film adaptation front, and her writing influences.
 Check out our interview below, then scroll down to win a signed copy of Dreams of Gods & Monsters!

 The ending to Dreams of Gods and Monsters could, for the hopeful minded like myself, be interpreted as a sort of beginning of a new story.
 Do you have any plans for a spinoff series?